Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms

 \subsubsection{What is already known on this topic}

-Electrocardiogram abnormalities have been explored as potential biomarkers for neuropsychiatric conditions, but their diagnostic value has not been thoroughly investigated.
-Recent studies have only begun to examine these abnormalities in exploratory analyses to identify potential correlations.
+Electrocardiogram abnormalities have been explored as potential biomarkers for neurocognitive disorders, but their diagnostic value has not been thoroughly investigated.
+Recent studies have only begun to examine these abnormalities in exploratory analyses to identify potential associations.